NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/classRivet_1_1HepMCHeavyIon.md

 the number of hard nucleon-nucleon collisions.

 Model-dependent.
-Usually the number of nucleon-nucleon collisions containing a special signal process. <a href="http://example.org/classes/classrivet_1_1a/">A</a> negative value means that the information is not available.
+Usually the number of nucleon-nucleon collisions containing a special signal process.
+A negative value means that the information is not available.

 ### function Npart_proj